CryptoGrampy/monero-lws-admin/README.md

-# lws-admin
+# monero-lws-admin

 This is a simple web-based GUI for managing accounts on your Monero Light Wallet Server by connecting to your LWS's Admin Rest server endpoint (a hot new feature on LWS develop branch).
+To use it, you'll need to have the admin server flag enabled on your LWS, and you'll need a valid admin key.

 For today, this is built for Uncle Jims / managing just a handful of accounts- there's no pagination, no tables, just a simple dashboard.
 If you're a corporate entity with 600000000 accounts, this tool won't work for you.